Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/_ Wordpress PRIMER (Includes Setup).md

 When prompted by the Wordpress wizard to enter your database name, username, password, etc, your database name should be like "wp_site1" even though your prefix setting is "wp_"

+TWO OPTIONS
+OPTION 1 - Edit manually:
 1. Configure wp-config.php: In the root directory of your server, find the file named "wp-config-sample.php" and rename it to "wp-config.php".
 Open the file in a text editor and enter the database information you obtained in the previous step (database name, username, and password).

+OPTION 2 - Go through wizard (recommended):
-2. Install WordPress: Open your web browser and enter the URL of your website.
+1. Install WordPress: Open your web browser and enter the URL of your website.
 The WordPress installation wizard should start automatically.
 If it doesn't, make sure you have uploaded the files correctly or check the URL you entered.
-3. Complete the installation: Follow the on-screen instructions to complete the WordPress installation.
+2. Complete the installation: Follow the on-screen instructions to complete the WordPress installation.
 You'll need to provide details such as the site title, administrator username, password, and email address.
-4. Log in and customize: Once the installation is complete, you can log in to your WordPress dashboard by appending "/wp-admin" to your website's URL (e.g., www.example.com/wp-admin).
-Use the administrator credentials you set up during the installation.
-From the dashboard, you can customize your website, install themes and plugins, and start creating content.

 If setting up locally:
+- Notice Database Name field value includes the Table Prefix.
+It's more of a validation step as well.
 ![](om4VcrU.png)
 ^ Yes you can do "localhost:3306".
 ^ Yes, notice the wp_ is repeated twice.
 That can cause confusion.
 It isn't erroneous though.
 But maybe you should keep it blank.
 For more information, refer to [[_ Wordpress - Multiple wordpress websites sharing the same database]]